 Memento vitae: life itself - the sea; light, play, and (re)generation.
 Waves and flowers; nature walks and dancing for the sheer fun of it.

-The two principles are not polar opposites - each necessarily embraces the other.
-My work explores the interplay between light and dark; life and death; presence and absence; movement and stillness.
+My work explores the interplay between light and dark; life and death; presence and absence; movement and stillness; laughter and sobriety.
 I like my skulls dentally challenged and disarming; my skeletons, nimble and happy; my seas churning with marauding kracken.

 All pieces are hand-made wheel-thrown porcelain, fired in hand-prepared glazes to a high cone 6, and food-safe, of course.
 You can put everything through the dishwasher and microwave except for those with gold luster.